The

 the spouse of the individual or by a relative (directly or through a

-partnership, corporation, or other entity) unless the service is provided by a
+partnership, corporation, or other entity) unless the service is

 licensed professional with respect to such service, or